woahbase/website/docs/images/alpine-uptimekuma.md

 show them in the WebUI as a nice status-page.

 {{ m.srcimage('alpine-nodejs') }} with the [uptimekuma][2] package
-(and binary distibutables) installed in it.
+(and binary distributables) installed in it.
 {{ m.ghreleasestr('louislam/uptime-kuma ') }}

 {% include "pull-image.md" %}